Jerry Daniels: Refugee advocate

 Daniels accompanied Vang Pao to the Bitterroot Valley near Missoula, Montana (Daniel's home town) where he was resettled on a ranch purchased for him by the CIA.
 Daniels returned to Thailand to assist Hmong refugees crossing the Mekong River from Laos in large numbers.
 The CIA also provided funds to create a refugee camp for Hmong at Ban Vinai.
 The U.S. government was initially resistant to the resettlement of any Hmong refugees in the United States, although 130,000 Vietnamese had been evacuated from South Vietnam and resettled.
 U.S. officials doubted that the Hmong would be able to adapt to U.S. society and their role in the Vietnam War was little known.
 To Daniels and a few others, the U.S. government had an obligation to the Hmong, allies of the United States throughout the Vietnam War.
-Resistance to Hmong resettlement was overcome of advocacy by refugee workers such as Daniels, Lionel Rosenblatt, Shepard Lowman, MacAlan Thompson, John Tucker, Pop Buell and many others.
+Resistance to Hmong resettlement was overcome by the advocacy by refugee workers such as Daniels, Lionel Rosenblatt, Shepard Lowman, MacAlan Thompson, John Tucker, Pop Buell and many others.

 Daniels was given the title of Ethnic Affairs Officer to deal with the Hmong and other highland people fleeing Laos.
 He was in charge of a large and complex process of screening Hmong refugees to determine their eligibility to be resettled in the United States.
 Eligibility for resettlement was based on several criteria.
 Priority was given to those who had close relatives in the U.S., or had been employees or close associates of the U.S. government and had credible fears of persecution if they returned to Laos.
 The Hmong did not have a written language so screening was done visually and verbally to determine a person's refugee status and eligibility for resettlement.
 Daniels' position in the Hmong community gave him great insight and personal acquaintance with many of the Hmong.
-Among the cultural and legal problems Daniels faced was the fact that most Hmong couples were not formally married.
+Among the cultural and legal problems Daniels faced was that most Hmong couples were not formally married.
 A marriage ceremony had to be conducted for them to be eligible to be resettled in the U.S. as a family.
 Moreover, many Hmong men had more than one wife.
 To comply with U.S. laws against bigamy, a single wife had to be designated by the husband and the other wives move out of the household and live separately.

 The results of Daniels' work were that 53,700 Hmong and other highland peoples of Laos were resettled in the United States between 1975 and 1982.
 Several thousand were also settled in other countries.
 Also by 1982, another 104,000 Lao refugees, including Hmong, had fled Laos and were living in refugee camps, mostly in Ban Vinai, in Thailand.
 Many of them would also be resettled over the next 25 years.